Advanced Game Setup

 Achievements: Details of significant milestones achieved as part of a team.

 Changes: A log of all changes you make to the Person.

 Make any changes you want, then ensure they’re saved and prepared for use in a new saved game.

-2. A dialog will pop up asking you to give the changes file a name.
-You are advised to save the file in the path presented by default, as this is where it will be read from.
-If it is saved elsewhere you will have to manually ensure it is placed back into Documents/Sports Interactive/Football Manager™ 2020/Editor Data for it to be read into the game.
+A dialog pops up asking you to give the changes file a name.
+You are advised to save the file in the path presented by default, as this is where it is read from.
+If it is saved elsewhere you will have to manually ensure it is placed back into Documents/Sports Interactive/Football Manager™ 2023/Editor Data for it to be read into the game.

-4. Start a new game of Football Manager™ 2020.
-Where Editor Data Files are found, you will be prompted to select whether or not they are included in your new game by means of a tick box.
-Please also note that their presence will result in the ‘Quick Setup’ mode being bypassed; you will have to use the Advanced Setup mode.
+Start a new game of Football Manager™ 2023.
+Where Editor Data Files are found, you are prompted to select whether or not they are included in your new game by means of a tick box.
+Please also note that their presence results in the ‘Quick Setup’ mode being bypassed; you will have to use the Advanced Setup mode.

 The same process applies to simple editing of any database object, yet the power of the Pre-Game Editor extends much, much further.
 Please refer to the advice given on the majority of screens in the Editor as well as on the Community Forums for more help on getting to grips with some of the more advanced capabilities.

 Editor Data Files